 In 2008, Bonnie and Charlie made the award-winning “Don’t Fence Me In: Celebrating Women and Girls in Wyoming” for Wyoming PBS.
 This DVD is available for purchase from the Craighead Institute.

-Since 2013, Bonnie has lived with her daughter Lise in BC, Canada.
+Since 2013, Bonnie has lived near her daughter Lise in BC, Canada.